getndazn/dazn-lambda-powertools/README.md

 * [sample logging middleware](/packages/lambda-powertools-middleware-sample-logging): enable debug logging for 1% of invocations, or when upstream caller has made the decision to enable debug logging

+* [obfuscater middleware](/packages/lambda-powertools-middleware-obfuscater): allows you to obfuscate the invocation event so that sensitive data (e.g. PII) is not logged accidentally.

+### Client libraries

 * [http client](/packages/lambda-powertools-http-client): HTTP client that automatically forwards any correlation IDs you have captured or created, and records both latency as well as response count metrics

 * [SNS client](/packages/lambda-powertools-sns-client): SNS client that automatically forwards any correlation IDs you have captured or created when you publish a message to SNS